Lyon-Ynov-Campus/YTrack/subjects/e-commerce-desktop/README.md

 The goal of this project is to create a simple desktop application with a stock hnadler.

-## Winform
+## WPF (Windows Presentation Foundation)
-Windows Forms is a UI framework for building Windows desktop apps.
-It provides one of the most productive ways to create desktop apps based on the visual designer provided in Visual Studio.
-Functionality such as drag-and-drop placement of visual controls makes it easy to build desktop apps.
+Windows Presentation Foundation (WPF) is a free and open-source graphical subsystem (similar to WinForms) originally developed by Microsoft for rendering user interfaces in Windows-based applications.

-## Gtk
+## GTK# (Graphique Tool Kit)
 Gtk# is a Graphical User Interface Toolkit for mono and .Net.
 The project binds the gtk+ toolkit and assorted GNOME libraries, enabling fully native graphical Gnome application development using the Mono and .Net development frameworks.

 ## View